theposch/mainstream/docs/README.md

 Organizational units that support many-to-many relationships with assets.
 An asset can belong to multiple streams (e.g., #mobile-app, #onboarding, #design-system).

 ### Assets
 Uploaded designs and images organized by streams.
-Supports likes, comments, and color extraction.
+Supports likes, comments, and deletion by owner.

 ### Search
-Real-time search across assets, users, and streams with auto-suggest.
+Real-time search across assets, users, and streams with auto-suggest and accurate total counts.

 ### Following Feed
 See assets from users you follow.